KyrillL1/web-terminal/README.md

 ```
 and then navigate to localhost:8000.

-To use it in your website, include the below in your header:
+To use it in your website, include the below in your header (Make sure to replace the $VARIABLES):

 ```html
 <!-- CSS (load bootstrap from a CDN) -->